dsggregory/jetbrains-plugin-xsimsel/README.md

 You can run the plugin in an intellij sandbox using the intellij run configuration.

 ## Code
-The _component_ element in `./src/main/resources/META-INF/plugin.xml` defines the test-selection change handler.
+The _component_ element in `./src/main/resources/META-INF/plugin.xml` defines the text selection-change handler.
 The _actions_ element in `./src/main/resources/META-INF/plugin.xml` defines the Edit menu item to be added to provide simulating X middle button including key and button defaults for the action.

 ## References
 * http://www.jetbrains.org/intellij/sdk/docs/welcome.html
 * https://www.programcreek.com/java-api-examples/?api=com.intellij.openapi.command.CommandProcessor

+## TODO
+* 2018-10-02 11:10:07,468 [   4978]  ERROR - nSystem.impl.ActionManagerImpl - "keystroke" attribute has invalid value for action with id=MyPlugin.XSimulateSelectionAction [Plugin: com.dsg.xsimsel]
+  com.intellij.diagnostic.PluginException: "keystroke" attribute has invalid value for action with id=MyPlugin.XSimulateSelectionAction [Plugin: com.dsg.xsimsel]
+* Seems like selection listener not getting called in GOLAND until after a one-time COPY (^C) of anything